 - Stormwater treatment shall be designed to achieve average annual eighty-five (85) percent total suspended solids (TSS) removal and must apply to the volume of post-development runoff resulting from the first one-inch of precipitation.
 Alternative treatment methods to achieve eighty-five (85) percent average annual TSS removal may be acceptable.
-The eighty-five (85) percent requirement applies to eighty-five (85) percent of the additional suspended solids that are the result of the new development. - The stormwater runoff volume leaving the site post-development shall not exceed the stormwater runoff volume leaving the site pre-development (existing conditions) for the local 2-year frequency, 24-hour duration storm event for all development except single-family and two-family dwellings on lots existing as of January 27, 2003, or on lots pursuant to a preliminary plat that was approved by the town council prior to January 27, 2003.
+The eighty-five (85) percent requirement applies the additional suspended solids that are the result of the new development. - The stormwater runoff volume leaving the site post-development shall not exceed the stormwater runoff volume leaving the site pre-development (existing conditions) for the local 2-year frequency, 24-hour duration storm event for all development.
 This may be achieved by hydrologic abstraction, recycling and/or reuse, or drawdown with 2-5 days. - The stormwater runoff rate leaving the site post-development shall not exceed the stormwater runoff rate leaving the site pre-development (existing conditions) for the local 1-year, 2-year, and 25-year 24-hour storm events.

 The proposed development in the floodplain shall meet the requirements of Chapter V, Article IV of the Town's Flood Damage Prevention Ordinance and FEMA regulation.
-The Flood Damage Prevention Ordinance requires the following: